Medic who shot 2 was assigned to medical research center

-FREDERICK, Md.
-(AP) — A Navy medic who shot and wounded two U.S. sailors before he was killed by police on a nearby Army base was assigned to a Naval medical research center in Maryland for nearly two years, according to his service record.
+WASHINGTON (AP) — A Navy medic who shot and wounded two U.S. sailors before he was killed by police on a nearby Army base was a laboratory technician assigned to a Naval medical research center on the base, according to his service record and a military official.

-Fantahun Girma Woldesenbet, 38, and the two men he shot were all assigned to Fort Detrick in Frederick, authorities said after Tuesday's shootings.
+Fantahun Girma Woldesenbet, 38, and the two men he shot Tuesday at a government-leased military warehouse were all assigned to Fort Detrick in Frederick, authorities have said.

+Employees at Nicolock Paving Stones, a business located in the same office park as the warehouse, assisted one of the wounded sailors, Navy Hospitalman Casey Nutt, 26, of Germantown, Maryland, after he fled the scene of the initial shooting.
+Nutt was released from a hospital on Tuesday evening, authorities said in a news release.

+Police officers found the other wounded sailor — Navy Hospital Corpsman 1st Class Carlos Portugal, 36, of Frederick — in the warehouse.
+He remained in critical condition on Wednesday at the same Baltimore trauma center where Nutt was treated, according to the release.

 Woldesenbet was awarded a Good Conduct Medal, a National Defense Service Medal and a Global War on Terrorism Service Medal, his record shows.
 It lists his rank as Hospital Corpsman 3rd Class.

-One of the wounded sailors was released from a Baltimore hospital on Tuesday afternoon, while the other was in critical condition, military officials said on the Navy's Twitter account.

-Authorities haven't disclosed a possible motive for the shooting, which took place at a warehouse rented by the Naval Medical Research Center, Biological Defense Research Directorate to store research supplies and equipment.
-The facility is located in the Riverside Tech Park, an office park several miles from the base.
+The shooting took place at a warehouse rented by the research directorate to store supplies and equipment.
+The warehouse is located in the Riverside Tech Park, an office park several miles from the Army base.
+The warehouse is not staffed on a regular basis and is leased by a military contractor, Applehans said.

-Woldesenbet shot the sailors with a rifle.
-He then drove to the base, where gate guards who had been given advance notice told him to pull over for a search, said Brig.
-Gen. Michael Talley.
+Woldesenbet shot the sailors with a rifle, police and military officials said.
+He then drove to the base, where gate guards who had been given advance notice told him to pull over for a search.
 But Woldesenbet immediately sped off, making it about a half-mile into the installation before he was stopped at a parking lot by the base’s police force.
-When he pulled out a weapon, the police shot and killed him, Talley said.
+When he pulled out a weapon, the police shot and killed him, Fort Detrick's Brig.
+Gen. Michael J. Talley said.

-During a news conference on Tuesday, Talley declined to identify the facility where the initial shooting occurred more specifically or describe the work that is done there.

 Fort Detrick is home to the military’s flagship biological defense laboratory and several federal civilian biodefense labs.
 About 10,000 military personnel and civilians work on the base, which encompasses about 1,300 acres (526 hectares) in the city of Frederick.